United States Secretary of Labor

 The United States secretary of labor is a member of the Cabinet of the United States, and as the head of the United States Department of Labor, controls the department, and enforces and suggests laws involving unions, the workplace, and all other issues involving any form of business-person controversies.

 Formerly, there was a Department of Commerce and Labor.
 That department split into two in 1913.
 The Department of Commerce is headed by the secretary of commerce.

-Secretary of labor is a Level I position in the Executive Schedule, thus earning a salary of $221,400 as of January 2021.
+Secretary of labor is a Level I position in the Executive Schedule, thus earning a salary of $253,100 as of January 2026.

-Lori Chavez-DeRemer has been appointed as secretary since March 11, 2025 by President Donald Trump.
+Since April 20, 2026, the acting secretary is Keith Sonderling.